 Citroen C5 Aircross review - Engines, performance and drive

-Frugal yet powerful petrol and diesel engines are slightly let down by the softly-sprung suspension
+Petrol, diesel and plug-in hybrid engines are frugal yet powerful, although the C5 Aircross is slightly let down by the softly-sprung suspension

 Citroen’s unique approach to developing the C5 Aircross doesn’t just extend to the exterior design.
 The car benefits from Citroen’s Progressive Hydraulic Cushion suspension that we first saw on the C4 Cactus when it received its mid-life facelift.
 The suspension works by replacing the usual bump stops in a car’s suspension with a pair of hydraulic dampers.
 The theory is that it will make the C5 Aircross feel like a Citroen from the days when cars carrying the double chevrons were famous for gliding over bumps.